 This variety dates back to at least 1945 and was sent by Allman Brothers Ltd, Nurseries, to Wisley for trial in 1947.
 A maincrop, dwarf variety growing to around 45cm in height.
-Produces white flowers and blunt, fibrous pods containing 4-5 seeds in each.
+Produces white flowers and blunt, fibrous pods containing 4-6 peas in each.
 Wonderfully sweet straight from the pod, and tasty when cooked too.

 Bred by British seedsmen Carters, of Raynes Park, London.
 The 1.5m plants produce masses of white flowers followed by pods borne in pairs.
 Don't let their relatively small size put you off, they are packed with peas!
 Let us know what you think of the flavour.